Department of Pharmacy

 Pharmacist Accreditation Statement

-Global Education Group is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.
+Partners for Advancing Clinical Education (PACE)is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.

 PACE designates this continuing education activity for 1.0 contact hour(s) (0.10 CEUs) of the Accreditation Council for Pharmacy Education.
 (Universal Activity Number JA4008073-9999-23-071-H01-P)